Paint Louis: 2014

 Paint Louis 2014 took place from August 29, 2014 until September 1, 2014 with 200 artists, 1 mile of wall, over 4 days.

 Organizers included John Harrington from Midwest Avengers and AJ Sanchez.
 Organizers spent more than $10,000 to get Paint Louis off the ground.
 Jona Anderson, better known as Stun or Stun1, said about Paint Louis, "This is like the Super Bowl of graffiti."

 2015

 Paint Louis 2015 took place Labor Day 2015.
 After Paint Louis 2015, organizer John Harrington stated that he fears Paint Louis will be cancelled in the future.
 He noted that 200 writers were invited to participate and propose their works so that wall space may be allocated.
 But, over 350 writers showed up who did not go through the submission process, so complications arose from the overload.
 Some artists were unhappy and took action.

-Whatever their reasons for not participating, a number of artists took it upon themselves to host their own party – painting unsanctioned areas all over town, or “bombing the city,” as Harrington and Bero describe it.
+Artists who did not go through the submission process painted unsanctioned areas all over town.

-Harrington went onto create a cleanup crew of 30 of the Paint Louis event participants who took tips on locations to unsanctioned graffiti to cleanup for free.
+Harrington created a cleanup crew of 30 of the Paint Louis event participants who took tips on locations to unsanctioned graffiti to cleanup for free.
 The crew spent $1,200 to cleanup works receiving complaints.

-Harrington believes the sanctioned art created legally on the flood wall during Paint Louis has real value – and serves as snapshot of the community's concerns at this moment in time.